emilyfawcett/emfawcett/README.md

-ekin is a fucking nerd
+ekin is a lovely nerd